rkoberholtz/r0b3BOT/README.md

 *  Query serivces states on StatPing using the `$spstatus`
 *  Use `$spsub` to "Subscribe" to service change alerts for StatPing services.
 Subscribed alerts are persistent and are not lost on bot restart.<br>
 ![Example service alert](images/Service_alert.png)
+*  Use `$mmrsub` to "Subscribe" to a League of Legends handle's Ranked Average.
+As with the StatPing feature, the subscriptions are persistent.
 *  Play a selection of sound clips to voice channel members using the various commands (`$torololo`, `$oops`, `$promoted`, etc)

 # Commands